 Did you go to school for design?
 What was your experience during and now after having a degree?

 I went to school at the University of Wisconsin in Madison.
 I studied drawing and painting, not design per se.
 I think the main thing I learned from my classes was how to talk about my own work and other people’s work in a group critique setting.
 Those are skills I still use all the time.
 I spent a ton of time on the side teaching myself design software and working independently.
 I kept constant watch on the campus job board and was able to snatch up anything art-related—making flyers for campus organizations, doing some illustrations for startups, political cartoons for the student paper, and scientific illustrations and infographics.
-I even got a job designing patterns for a company that made special wood jewelry boxes for the holzuhr wooden watches .
+I even got a job designing patterns for a company that made special wood jewelry boxes for wooden watches .
 Anything and everything I could find.

 I found out right away that collaborating with the people you meet and your portfolio of work matters so much more than the degree.
 On top of the inspiration and artistic skills in the studio, my school experience was worth it for the people I’ve met and the opportunities I’ve found by making things with like-minded people.